BayraktarLab/opt_flow_reg/README.md

-# Optical flow based registration
+## Optical flow based registration for immunofluorescence images

-Currently limited to stack of maxz projections.
+These scripts perform fine registration using warping.
+A map for warping is calculated using Farneback optical flow algorithm.
+This method is sensitive to pixel intensities, so images must have similar scale of pixel intensities.
+For better results choose signal channel that is present in all imaging cycles, but not DAPI.

+Currently does not support z-stacks.

-## Command line arguments
+### Command line arguments

 **`-i`**  path to image stack